 Always start with ½ of the called for quantity of the substitute, taste and then adjust accordingly.

-Hot Paprika: chipotle chili powder, cayenne pepper powder, ancho pepper powder, red pepper flakes, guajillo pepper powder, chili powder (start with ¼ tbsp and see above for more information on substituting this)
+Hot Paprika: chipotle chili powder, cayenne pepper powder, ancho pepper powder, red pepper flakes, guajillo pepper powder, chili powder (start with ¼ tablespoon and see above for more information on substituting this)

 Sweet Paprika: tomato powder or mild chili powder